안녕하세요! 토미입니다.

 That’s the one I am talking about!
 Today, let’s dig into this deep meaning.

-I am sure you can get a good score on TOPIK and become a super master of intermediate Korean!
+I am sure you can get a good score on TOPIK and become a master of intermediate Korean!

 그럼 시작할게요!